 MMNS Ornithology Collection

-The ornithology collection includes study skins, mounted specimens, fluid-preserved specimens, eggs, skeletons and bioacoustics.
-Currently, the collection has over 7,000 specimens.
-Ms. Fannye A. Cook started the ornithology collection in the 1930's as part of the WPA Program, although some of Ms. Cook's earliest specimens were collected in the mid-1920s, about ten years before the WPA work began.
-These collections made by Ms. Cook and others would later form the basis for the Mississippi Museum of Natural Science.
+Ms. Fannye A. Cook started the MMNS ornithology collection in the 1930's as part of the WPA Program, although some of Ms. Cook's earliest specimens were collected in the mid-1920s, about ten years before the WPA work began.
+These collections made by Ms. Cook and others during the WPA project would later form the basis for the Mississippi Museum of Natural Science.

 Contact Nick Winsted